 - Saving for retirement

-There are 2 scenarios that can stop your income:
+There are 2 scenarios that can stop your income from coming in:

 1) Getting fired or quitting

-In Singapore, you can easily get another job within a 3-6 months period.
+In Singapore, you can easily find another job within a three to six months period.
 So this loss of income during this period is only temporary.

 Furthermore, if you’re already planning to quit, you would’ve already found another job before pulling the plug.

-The 3 big reasons that will kill the ability to earn an income and these are:
+The three big reasons that will heavily reduce the ability to earn an income: